bipinmdr07/downly/README.md

 - The frontend, built with **React** and **Next.js**, provides the user interface for adding and managing downloads.
 - When a new download is added, a request is sent to a **Next.js API route**.
-- The API route creates an entry in a local **SQLite** database and spawns a `wget` **child process** to handle the file download.
+- The API route creates an entry in a local **SQLite** database and spawns a `aria2c` **child process** to handle the file download.
-- The server continuously monitors the `stderr` output from the `wget` process, parsing it to extract progress percentage, download speed, and ETA.
+- The server continuously monitors the `stdout` output from the `aria2c` process, parsing it to extract progress percentage, download speed, and ETA.
 - This progress information is broadcasted from the server to all connected clients in real-time using **Server-Sent Events (SSE)**.
-- Pausing a download sends a `SIGINT` signal to the `wget` process.
-Resuming starts a new `wget` process with the `--continue` flag, allowing it to pick up where it left off.
+- Pausing a download sends a `SIGINT` signal to the `aria2c` process.
+Resuming starts a new `aria2c` process with the `--continue` flag, allowing it to pick up where it left off.
 - The application's `instrumentation.ts` file ensures that any non-completed downloads from previous sessions are automatically resumed upon server startup.